railsuser2014/openobject-doc-book-en/source/book/8/8_20_Config/index.rst

 	*Customization* generally refers to something that requires a bit of technical effort (such as creating specialized code modules) and creates a non-standard system.

-	*Configuration* is more closely related – it's the general process of setting all the parameters of the software to fit the needs of your system (often called *parameterization*).
+	*Configuration* is less radical – it's the general process of setting all the parameters of the software to fit the needs of your system (often called *parameterization*).
-	Configuration is also, by convention, the submenu below each of Open ERP's top-level menus that is accessible only to the administrative user for that section.
+	Configuration is also, by convention, the name of the submenu below each of Open ERP's top-level menus that is accessible only to the administrative user for that section.

 	*Personalization* is just that subset of configuration options that shapes the system to the operational needs of a certain person or company.

-Using the module *OpenOffice.org Report Designer* you can change any part of any of the reports produced by the system.
+Using the *OpenOffice.org Report Designer* module you can change any part of any of the reports produced by the system.
 The system administrator can configure each report to modify its layout and style, or even the data that's provided there.

 .. note::  The OpenOffice.org Report Editor

-	The OpenOffice.org plug-in enables you not only to configure the reports of the basic products in Open ERP but also to create new report templates.
+	The OpenOffice.org plug-in enables you not only to configure the reports of the basic products in Open ERP but also to create entirely new report templates.
-	When the user prints these reports through Open ERP's client interface, OpenOffice.org opens with the report containing all the selected data.
+	When the user uses Open ERP's client interface, OpenOffice can create a report template that has access to all the data available to any Open ERP document type.

-	You can also easily create fax documents, quotations, or any other commercial document.
+	You can easily create fax documents, quotations, or any other commercial document.
 	This functionality enables you to considerably extend the productivity of your salespeople who have to send many proposals to customers.